WrestleMania XXX: Preliminary matches

 In the next match, Brock Lesnar (accompanied by Paul Heyman) faced The Undertaker.
+The match started out with Lesnar clotheslining Undertaker over the top rope, with the latter landing on his feet; both men went into early chokeslam and F-5 teases, but easily avoided the finishers.
+They then moved out of the ring; almost six minutes in, Lesnar slammed Undertaker onto the floor, resulting in a serious head concussion that would last throughout the match.
+Lesnar then sent Undertaker onto a guardrail, before getting him back to the ring.
+After a few jabs from Lesnar, Undertaker hit him with a DDT off the ropes to buy some time.
+At 12 minutes, Undertaker put the Snake Eyes into a big boot and dropped the leg for a two-count, followed by a chokeslam, and then an attempted Tombstone Piledriver before Lesnar countered with an F-5, which Undertaker kicked out of.
 Undertaker applied the Hell's Gate on Lesnar, however, Lesnar broke the hold by lifting Undertaker up and powerbombing him.
-Lesnar then countered an Old School attempt by Undertaker into another F-5 for a nearfall.
+After some more Hell's Gates and Kimura Locks applied by both men, Lesnar countered an Old School attempt by Undertaker into another F-5 for a nearfall.
 Undertaker responded with a Last Ride powerbomb and a Tombstone Piledriver for a nearfall.
 As Undertaker attempted a second Tombstone Piledriver, Lesnar countered and performed an F-5 on Undertaker to win the match, ending the Undertaker's undefeated streak at WrestleMania.
 Heyman then "freaked out" at the result and WWE did not play Lesnar's theme music immediately after his victory, highlighting the reaction of a shocked and stunned crowd, just before Justin Roberts announced Lesnar as the winner.
 Instead, a graphic was displaying on the stadiums screens showing the Undertaker's WrestleMania record of "21-1".
 The crowd eventually booed Lesnar as he left.
 Undertaker was left in the ring, where he gathered himself.
 As he slowly walked up the entrance ramp, WWE's announcers gave him a standing ovation while the crowd chanted his name which was accompanied by various "thank you Taker" chants.

-The penultimate match was the 14-Diva single-fall Vickie Guerrero Divas Championship Invitational for the WWE Divas Championship in which AJ Lee defended the title against the entire Divas division; this marked the only time the title was defended at WrestleMania.
+The penultimate match was the 14-Diva single-fall Vickie Guerrero Divas Championship Invitational for the WWE Divas Championship in which AJ Lee defended the title against the entire Divas division; this marked the only time the title was defended at a WrestleMania.
 The match started with the other wrestlers attacking Lee and her bodyguard, Tamina Snuka.
 As the match progressed, Aksana met Naomi at the top rope.
 Natalya performed a powerbomb superplex combination on Aksana.
 Snuka pulled Aksana out of the ring to prevent Natalya from winning, so Natalya clotheslined Snuka on the outside but was prevented from re-entering the ring due to Lee kicking her.
 In the end, Lee applied the Black Widow on Naomi, who submitted, to retain the title.
 WWE reported that Lee won by moving Naomi's hand unto the mat to deceive the referee into thinking that Naomi had submitted.